PennChopMicrobiomeProgram/ZIBR/README.md

 ## Contact
 Feel free to contact me by chvlyl AT gmail.com

+## Problems
+I will fix those problems soon:
+- Sometimes, the rownames (variable names) are missing in the logistic.est.table and beta.est.table.

 ## Updates
 <!---
 variable name is missing in beta.est.table